Compare the election platforms and promises from Ontario's 4 major parties

 They would legalize fourplexes and four-storey buildings everywhere and bump that to sixplexes for cities with more than half a million people, or 11 storeys along major transit routes and on main streets.

 Smaller homes in urban areas wouldn’t carry development charges, which the Greens would pay municipalities back for.
 First-time homebuyers wouldn’t pay the land transfer tax.
-Municipalities would be forced to allow pre-approved building designs, to implement a vacant unit tax, to he densify areas around transit and to ban short-term rentals both outside main homes and where vacancy rates are low.
+Municipalities would be forced to allow pre-approved building designs, to implement a vacant unit tax, to densify areas around transit and to ban short-term rentals both outside main homes and where vacancy rates are low.

 A Green government would take over community housing and shelter costs, build at least 250,000 non-profit and co-op rental homes by leveraging public land, renovate another 305,000 community housing units, build 60,000 supportive homes, fund 22,000 Indigenous owned and operated homes and increase funding for women’s shelters.